greatscottgadgets/cynthion/docs/source/getting_started.rst

 You can install the Cynthion host software from the `Python Package Index (PyPI) <https://pypi.org/project/cynthion/>`__ or :doc:`directly from source <developer/introduction>`.

-Install the Cynthion host software from PyPI using the `pip <https://pypi.org/project/pip/>`__ tool:
+To install the GreatFET host software from PyPI using the `pip <https://pypi.org/project/pip/>`__ tool:

 .. code-block :: sh